-When choosing a removal company for shipping to Delhi there are several factors to consider.
+When choosing a removal company for shipping to or from Delhi there are several factors to consider.
 We recommend looking up reviews and selecting a reputable company that also offers insurance.
 In some cases, it may be best to get insurance cover from a separate organisation.

 Costs are a major consideration when shipping goods to Delhi.
 Removals companies will survey everything that needs to be shipped and make a quote based on the size of the shipment.
 It's worthwhile to get several quotes for comparison before deciding which company to go with.

-We also recommend going through a relocation company that offers a complete relocation package with services in global mobility as well as immigration, schools and accommodation support.
+We recommend going through a relocation company that offers a complete relocation package with services in global mobility as well as immigration, schools and accommodation support.

-Shipping duty-free to Delhi
+Duty-free shipping to Delhi

 In some cases, Indian citizens and expats planning on becoming formal residents in India may be granted exemptions on shipping.
 Importing personal and household goods to Delhi may be allowed duty fee.
-There are some exceptions to this, so we recommend that expats consult their removal company and the Indian government’s baggage rules before finalising their shipment.
+There are some exceptions to this, so we recommend expats consult their removal company and the Indian government’s baggage rules before finalising their shipment.